 The Raigad Fort was established by Chhatrapati Shivaji Maharaj – a Maratha ruler in the region of Maharashtra in India, by developing and renovating a fort (which was earlier known as the fort of Rairi) he seized from Chandraraoji More, the king of Jawali in 1656.
-After seizing it, Shivaji renovated and expanded the fort of Rairi and renamed it as Raigad (meaning King's Fort), and made it the capital of his Maratha kingdom.
+After seizing it, Shivaji renovated and expanded the fort of Rairi which got completed in 1670 and renamed it as Raigad (meaning King's Fort) and made it the capital of his Maratha kingdom.

 In 1689, Mughal emperor Aurangzeb renamed it as Islamgad, after it was captured by Zulfikhar Khan, who was appointed as the Nawab of the (then) Tamil Carnatic State.
 In 1707, the fort was again captured by Siddi Fathekan, who held it until 1733.
 After 1733, chiefs of the Maratha kingdom re-captured Raigad and held it until 1818.

 In 1818, the fort was bombarded by cannons from the hill of Kalkai and destroyed; and a few months later, it was handed over to the British East India Company according to their treaty.
 Post India’s independence from the British, since 1947 the fort has been in possession of the Central Government of India.